unwisegeek/aresmush/plugins/pf2emagic/help/pf2e_prepare.md

 ---
 toc: Pathfinder Second Edition
 summary: Preparing spells.
 aliases:
 - prepare
 - unprepare
 ---

-# Preparing Spells in Pathfinder Second
+# Preparing Spells in Pathfinder Second Edition

 Some classes are required to, or may wish to, record spells in a spellbook.